The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 What this means for you

 Ashwagandha has a documented interaction with thyroid function that requires specific attention.
-A randomized, double-blind, placebo-controlled trial in adults with subclinical hypothyroidism found that ashwagandha root extract (600mg daily for 8 weeks) was associated with significant increases in serum T3 and T4 levels, with normalization of TSH levels in most participants.
+A randomized, double-blind, placebo-controlled trial in adults with subclinical hypothyroidism found that ashwagandha root extract (600mg daily for 8 weeks) was associated with significant changes in serum T3, T4, and TSH levels compared with placebo.

 This thyroid-stimulating effect has been studied in the context of thyroid function and should be discussed with a physician before use.
 It creates important contraindications: